volcengine/VolcEngineRTC/Docs/src/Linux-api.md

 virtual void bytertc::IAudioMixingManager::disableAudioMixingFrame(
     int mix_id)
 ```
-> Deprecated  since 353.1, will be deleted in 359, use ByteRTCMediaPlayer instead
+> Deprecated  since 353.1, will be deleted in 359, use IMediaPlayer instead

 关闭 PCM 混音